lagonzal42/webserv/tests_nozomi/webserv42/log.md

 DONE: Remove unused argument
 DONE: Test if it can run a server
 DONE: Make getter function to find the current/closest location
+DONE: ADD getServer

 ===========================================
 - When it's not in the sever block, but start location block, how treat it, error or exeption?
+- If it's not closed by '/', getCurLocation doesn't work